 - without a Virtualink connector

 Just like the RTX 2060 is the entry point of the RTX 2000 series graphics cards, the same way this MSI Gaming Ventus XS is the entry-level RTX 2060 variant of the GPU.
-This GPU offers all the features you could expect in a high-end graphics card while staying good on your pocket as well.
+This GPU offers all the features you could expect in a high-end graphics card while staying good in your pocket as well.

 The boost clock of over 1700MHz while supporting 6 gigs of GDDR6 memory.
-The card offers a great price to performance ratio.
+The card offers a great price-to-performance ratio.

 Talking about the performance of the card, we tried running Shadow of the Tomb Raiders on high graphics settings at 1080p resolution.
 We got an average of 100+ frames on this GPU.
 However, in games like Rainbow Six Siege, it gives around 200+ frames on average at the same resolution.

 The size of the card is not very huge.
 It is a decent size card with a decent size heat sink as it is not that card that requires those big beefy heatsinks.
-So it does pretty well with that it has.
+So it does pretty well with what it has.